apache/flink/docs/setup/config.md

 The following parameters configure Flink's JobManager and TaskManagers.

-- `jobmanager.rpc.address`: The IP address of the JobManager, which is the master/coordinator of the distributed system (DEFAULT: **localhost**).
+- `jobmanager.rpc.address`: The external address of the JobManager, which is the master/coordinator of the distributed system (DEFAULT: **localhost**). **Note:** The address (host name or IP) should be accessible by all nodes including the client.

 - `jobmanager.rpc.port`: The port number of the JobManager (DEFAULT: **6123**).